Tickets

 LondonWestminster AbbeyBurials and Tombs

 It is not just the question of who is buried at Westminster Abbey, but also about how many are.
-Not only is Westminster Abbey one of the most prominent religious monument in the UK, but also the final resting place for thousands of influential figures ranging from poets, scientists, politicians, and monarchs.
-Some of the famous tombs at the church include Sir Isaac Newton, Charles Darwin, Edward V and more.
-As you visit these these tombs and memorials, you can get a true sense of history at Westminster Abbey.
+Not only is Westminster Abbey one of the most prominent religious monuments in the UK, but also the final resting place for thousands of influential figures ranging from poets, scientists, politicians, and monarchs.
+Some of the famous tombs at the church include Sir Isaac Newton, Charles Darwin, and Edward V. As you visit these tombs and memorials, you can get a true sense of history at Westminster Abbey.

 King Henry III

-Henry III was the King of England for 56 years, from 1216 to 1272.
-He built Westminster Abbey in the second half of his reign and was buried in front of the high altar of the church, which was also the resting place of Edward the Confessor.
-In 1290, his son Edward moved his body to its current location in the church with a gilt brass tomb effigy made by William Torell.
+Henry III ruled for 56 years, from 1216 to 1272.
+He built Westminster Abbey in the second half of his reign and was buried in front of the High Altar.
+In 1290, his son Edward moved his body to its current location with a gilt brass tomb effigy made by William Torell.

 King Henry V